ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 Karen Lynn Ingalls

 I am a working artist in Napa and Sonoma Counties, in northern California.
-I paint colorist landscapes of rural California, teach art classes, workshops, and private lessons, and live in Calistoga, California.
+I paint colorist landscapes of rural California, teach art classes, workshops, and private lessons, live in Calistoga, and have my art studio in Santa Rosa, California.

 I also teach private, group, and corporate art workshops online and in Napa Valley, Sonoma County, and other parts of Northern California.
 You can find more information about my art workshops at www.NapaValleyArtWorkshops.com, or contact me to find out more!